zichunhao/gnn-jet-autoencoder/README.md

 # GNN Jet Autoencoder
-A GNN autoencoder for jets in particle physics implemented in PyTorch.
+A graph autoencoder (GNNAE) for jets in particle physics implemented in PyTorch.

 ## Data
 To download data: